figure-io/polymer-timeseries/README.md

 #### el.formatData( data )

 Converts data to standard representation.
 Needed for non-deterministic accessors.
-Use this method to convert raw data in non-standard format (see `el.data`) to standard format.
+Use this method to convert raw data in non-standard format to standard format (see `el.data`).

 ``` javascript
 var data = [